BM-6337/Project-ORACLE/README.md

 # O.R.A.C.L.E

-> **An AI-powered SMS stock intelligence agent that monitors your watchlist, detects significant market movements, analyzes the news behind them, and delivers concise, actionable insights directly to your phone.
-Stay informed without constantly watching the market, and manage your portfolio using simple natural-language SMS commands.**

 O.R.A.C.L.E (Optimized Reasoning and Analytics for Capital & Live Events) continuously monitors the stocks you care about, identifies meaningful price movements, investigates the events driving those changes, and notifies you with AI-generated summaries via SMS.
 Whether you're away from your screen or on the move, Oracle keeps you connected to the market through intelligent, real-time updates.

 ![O.R.A.C.L.E](docs/example.jpg)